-This "pedal" is the first in a series of advanced technology volume and/or audio effects control systems based upon a series of revolutionary technologies developed by Telonics, Inc. This particular system takes the mechanical form of a conventional foot pedal in either the "high" or "low" profile configuration.
+This "pedal" is actually a family of advanced technology volume and/or audio effects control systems based upon a series of revolutionary technologies developed by Telonics, Inc. This system takes the mechanical form of a conventional foot pedal which can be configured with the axle/pivot point installed in what has historically been called "high" or "low" configuration (although this historical terminology is still used, the actual physical height is "low" regardless of the pivot point chosen).
 It can be used as a foot pedal of the simplest form; however it contains technical capabilities which far exceed those of any currently available audio dynamics control device.
 The basic model includes accurate emulations of virtually all audio tapers of mechanical potentiometers ("pots") used in the past, as well as the audio control "taper" of all popular electronic foot pedals.
-(Additional replica tapers or custom tapers can be factory added in a very short time via its USB port).
+It also includes one or more recently developed tapers which add capabilities related such things as gain and sustain - which have not been available to musicians in the past.
+(Additional replica tapers or custom tapers can be factory installed via the USB port).
 Tapers are selectable by means of a digital switch on the side of the unit near the input and output jacks.
-This patent-pending control system does not utilize potentiometers, encoders or light devices of any type.
-There are no components to wear out.
+This patented control system does not utilize potentiometers, encoders or light devices of any type.
+There are no components to physically wear out.

-It incorporates the latest technology in low-noise, high headroom amplification - in a class with the latest exceptional dynamic response studio-grade amplifiers, while preserving the warmth of vintage tone.
+It incorporates the latest technology in low-noise, analog high headroom amplification - in a class with the latest exceptional dynamic response studio-grade amplifiers, while preserving the warmth of vintage tone.
+Like all Telonics equipment, it is fully analog.
+The signal chain is never digitized, therefore A/D or D/A noise is Not added to your signal.
+The FP-100 system does not modify your tone (unless you load down your pickup with the Impedance Control).
+In terms of frequency response, it is "flat", or "transparent".
+You may "think" it boosts the high frequency response, but it Does Not.
+It simply allows you to hear what has always been there, but was attenuated by your system prior to installing the FP-100.
 It is fully buffered, preventing noise from externally connected tuners and other devices from entering the signal chain as well as providing safety from system malfunction due to shorted or intermittent cables.
 A full-time tuner output allows tuning with the pedal in any position, including the "off"/minimum position.
 It is factory programmed via a miniature USB port.
-Subsequent software updates may be uploaded via this USB port.
-It is solidly built such that it will not skate around the floor with foot movement.
-A blue LED pedal-board light indicates both proper power and that it is operating within acceptable parameters.
+Subsequent software updates and additional capabilities may be uploaded via this USB port.
+The FP-100 is machined from solid aluminum billet block.
+It will not skate around the floor with normal foot movement.
+It is designed to accept most popular pedal bar brackets and attachment devices.
+A patented blue LED pedal-board light also indicates both proper power and that it is operating within acceptable parameters.
+The light can also indicate abnormal operation through an internal error code reporting system.

-An optional micro-miniature remote sensor is available which assumes full control of the pedal when plugged in.
+An optional micro-miniature remote sensor is available which assumes full control of the pedal in terms of treadle movement when plugged in.
 This remote control system opens limitless possibilities, from mechanical control by instruments, to usage by musicians who have a physical impairment and have been prevented from playing until now.
 (A remote sensor will be supplied at no charge to individuals who suffer a physical impairment which can be aided by this remote control device).